bcgov/NotifyBC/docs/docs/getting-started/index.md

 Throughout this guide there are a number of small-but-handy pieces of information that can make using _NotifyBC_ easier, more interesting, and less hazardous.
 Here’s what to look out for.

-::: tip help you get more from NotifyBC
+::: tip General information
-These are tips and tricks that will help you be a NotifyBC wizard!
+These are tips and tricks that will help you become a NotifyBC wizard!
 :::

-::: warning Notes are handy pieces of information These are for the extra tidbits sometimes necessary to understand NotifyBC.
+::: warning Important information
+These are tidbits you might want to keep in mind.
 :::

 ::: danger Warnings help you not blow things up
-Be aware of these messages if you wish to avoid certain death.
+Be aware of these messages if you wish to avoid disaster.
 :::

 If you come across anything along the way that we haven’t covered, or if you